muratturan19/Smart_Price/README.md

 If OCR results are hard to parse the tool can employ GPT-3.5 to interpret the text.
 Set an `OPENAI_API_KEY` environment variable or provide a `.env` file with the key.
+Optionally set `OPENAI_MODEL` to override the default `gpt-3.5-turbo` model.
 The model is queried with a temperature of `0.2` and a small delay is added between requests to respect API rate limits.

 ### Building a Windows executable